kzr8/moe-junyuanpri/_parents-portal/Announcements.md

 Teachers, parents and students are welcome to nominate deserving Junyuan Primary School students for the award.
 The nominees will be interviewed by a panel consisting of the school middle managers, school leaders and stakeholders (Alumni and Parent Support Group).

 As our key partner-in-education, we invite you to nominate suitable students for ECHA.

 You may nominate online via [https://go.gov.sg/jypsecha2022](https://go.gov.sg/jypsecha2022)

 Nominations will open from Monday, 8 August 2022 to Friday, 2 September 2022.

+### JYPS Virtual Open House 2022  !New

+Dear Parents,

+We would like to invite you to join us for Junyuan Primary School’s Virtual Open House 2022 on Friday, 8 July 2022 from 2.30pm to 3.30pm.

+You may register using QR code or via this link [https://go.gov.sg/jyps-virtual-open-hse](https://go.gov.sg/jyps-virtual-open-hse).
+We look forward to your registration.